oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_connection_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Generated key that can be used in API calls to identify connection.
-On scenarios where reference to the connection is needed, a value can be passed in create.</div>
+                                            <div>Generated key that can be used in API calls to identify the connection.
+In scenarios where reference to the connection is required, a value can be passed in create.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">key_example</div>